bunny98/MRCDjangoBackend/README.md

 # MRCDjangoBackend
-A Django backend for tensorflow implementation of Google's [QANet](https://openreview.net/pdf?id=B14TlG-RW), being used with the [MRC mobile application] (https://github.com/bunny98/MRC-Android-Application)
+A Django backend for tensorflow implementation of Google's [QANet](https://openreview.net/pdf?id=B14TlG-RW), being used with the [MRCMobileApplication](https://github.com/bunny98/MRC-Android-Application)

 ## Dataset
 The dataset used for this task is [Stanford Question Answering Dataset](https://rajpurkar.github.io/SQuAD-explorer/).